aurodev/GPlay3D/README.md

 ## Status
-- Actually only Qt projects are up to date to build engine and samples, cmake will follow soon.
 - bgfx integration is completed however it currently only works with bgfx opengl because it use the old glsl shaders.
 It needs a pass on shaders to use the bgfx shaderc syntax to be compatible with others bgfx renderers.
 - Engine now use SDL2 by default to manage windows and inputs.
 Gamepad are not yet implanted.
 - Lua is temporarily disabled to speed up the compilation.